Powerful Primitives in the Bounded Quantum Storage Model: Preliminaries

 \begin{definition}[$1\textsf{-}2\ QOT$] An $\epsilon$-secure $1\textsf{-}2$ \emph{quantum oblivious transfer} (QOT) is a quantum protocol between a sender $\mathsf{S}$ and receiver $\mathsf{R}$ with input $C\in \{0,1\}$ and output $Y$ such that: \begin{itemize} \item For honest $\mathsf{S}$ and $\mathsf{{R}}$, and any distribution of $C$, $\mathsf{R}$ can get $Y=S_C$ except with probability $\epsilon$. \item $\epsilon$-Receiver-security: If $\mathsf{R}$ is honest then for any sender $\hat{\mathsf{S}}$, there exists variables $S_0',S_1'$ such that $Pr[Y=S_C']\geq 1 - \epsilon$ and

 \item $\epsilon$-Sender-security: If $\mathsf{S}$ is honest, then for any $\hat{\mathsf{R}}$, there exists a binary random variable $C'$ such that

 \end{itemize} \end{definition}

 Informally, oblivious transfer is not possible without any computational assumptions in either the standard classical or quantum models \cite{dfss05}.
+Nevertheless, in \cite{dfrss07} it was shown that $1\textsf{-}2$ oblivious transfer is possible in the BQSM.

+Recall, in the BQSM, an adversary $\mathcal{A}_{\texttt{s}}$ has access to unlimited resources at all times except at certain points.
+At these points, we say \emph{the memory bound applies}, and the adversary is forced to reduce its stored state to $\texttt{s}$-qubits.

-Nevertheless, Damg{\aa}rd et al. \cite{dfrss07} showed that $1\textsf{-}2$ oblivious transfer is possible in the BQSM.
-The protocol they presented is secure against any adversary which can store a quarter of the qubits transmitted in the input state whereas an honest user requires no qmemory.
+The protocol presented by \cite{dfrss07} is secure against any adversary which can store a quarter of the qubits transmitted in the input state whereas an honest user requires no qmemory.
 The construction is as follows:

 \begin{construct}[\otqot{m,\ell}$(s_0,s_1,c)$ \cite{dfrss07}] { \begin{enumerate} \item $\mathsf{S}$ chooses $x\in_R\{0,1\}^{m}$, $\theta \in_R\{+,\times \}^m$ and sends $|x_1\rangle_{\theta_1},|x_2\rangle_{\theta_2},...,|x_m\rangle_{\theta_m}$ to $\mathsf{R}$. \item $\mathsf{R}$ measures all qubits in basis $[+,\times]_c$.
 Let $x'$ be the result. \item[*] \texttt{$\mathsf{R}$'s memory bound $\texttt{s}$ applies.} \item $\mathsf{S}$ picks two hashing functions $f_0,f_1\in_R \textsf{H}$, announces $\theta$ and $f_0,f_1$ to $\mathsf{R}$ and outputs $e_0\coloneqq f_0(x|_{I_0})\oplus s_0$ and $e_1\coloneqq f_1(x|_{I_1})\oplus s_1$ where $I_b\coloneqq \{i:\theta_i=[+,\times]_b\}.$ \item $\mathsf{R}$ outputs $y\coloneqq e_c\oplus f_c(x'|_{I_c}).$ \end{enumerate} } \end{construct}